ndean06/soar-edr-incident-response/README.md

 2. Date of Report: 2025-09-22

-3. Reported By ndean
+3. Reported By: ndean

-4. Severity Level:
+4. Severity Level: Medium

-Medium

 5. Summary of Findings: